Boeing CEO says company is "acknowledging our mistake" after Alaska Airlines door blowout

 Both United Airlines and Alaska Airlines, which have canceled hundreds of flights due to the grounded planes, reported Monday that inspections of door plugs on grounded 737 Max 9s revealed "loose hardware" such as "bolts that needed additional tightening."

+United said it believes the loose hardware on its grounded planes is the result of an installation issue, which would be the manufacturer's responsibility.

+Investigators are increasingly looking at four unaccounted-for bolts that should have kept the door panel from flying off during the flight.
+NTSB officials have said they are not yet sure if the bolts on Alaska Airlines Max 9 "ever existed."

-Furthermore, a class-action lawsuit was brought last month against Spirit AeroSystems, the manufacturer of the blown-out door plug, over allegations that its products had "sustained quality failures."
+Furthermore, a class-action lawsuit was brought last month against Spirit AeroSystems, the manufacturer of the blown-out door plug, over allegations that its products had "sustained quality failures" and "frequently contained defects."

+Investigators are trying to determine if Boeing has received damaged door plugs from Spirit Aerosystems in the past.

 Spirit AeroSystems had been a manufacturing unit of Boeing until it was spun off in 2005.